pdjr-build/firmware-factory/modules/tsense/hardware/1.0/README.md

 ## Physical design

-The prototype module uses a 75mm square PCB and a compatible flanged ABS enclosure.
+The prototype module uses through-hole components on a 75mm square PCB mounted in a flanged ABS enclosure.
 The enclosure is machined to accommodate an NMEA cable connector, two 6mm cable grommets and single 3mm LED indicator.